Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 • Did you come across any ads about our product on the XYZ platform?

-Instead of asking these three questions, a simple question like “Where did you first hear about us?” would get you all the valuable data you need for the purpose.
+Instead of asking these three questions, a simple question like “Where did you first hear about us?” would provide all the valuable data you need.

 Open-ended questions are very effective in getting you in-context feedback.
 But if you think from the respondents’ point of view, too many open-ended questions would look too greedy.